ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 That is the difference between activity and progress.

-A security program can be very active and still not change the system.
+A security program can be very active and still leave the system unchanged, producing findings, reports, remediations, meetings, and dashboards without reducing the underlying pattern.

-Many findings.
-Many reports.
-Many remediations.
-Many meetings.
-Many dashboards.

 But if the same classes of vulnerabilities continue to appear, the organization is not learning fast enough.

-Secure by Design is the discipline of turning that learning into engineering structure.
+Secure by Design is the discipline of turning that learning into engineering structure, not slogans, awareness campaigns, or another checklist.

-Not slogans.

-Not awareness.

-Not another checklist.

-Structure.

 ## Final Thought